operasoftware-osp/Flask-Statsd-Tagged/README.md

 # Flask-Statsd-Tagged

 This module is meant for use with the statsd plugin in Telegraf, which then report data to InfluxDB.
-It will

 # Install
 ```bash